DeGatchi/career-log/README.md

 - Build a MEV bot (or multiple).
 - Learn EVM infrastructure (GETH).
 - Be proficient w/ Rust.
-- Get a full-time/contractor job in MEV or DeFi (preferably want to get a mev job).
+- Get a full-time/contractor job in MEV.

 ### Psychological
 - Stop being so introverted: Network + make more frens ;-;
 - Focus more, stop letting stress drag you down.
+- Take time to focus on mental health, a day to relax is still a productive day.
+My whole life shouldn't focus around my career, although it does make me happy <3
 - Be more thankful of those around me.
 - Don't be so fast to criticise (do it after complimenting on something done well), think about how it makes others feel.